King Charles III England Coast Path: Path history

-The King Charles III England Coast Path has been possible because of the introduction of a UK law, the Right of Coastal Access under Part 9 of the Marine and Coastal Access Act 2009.
-The Act provides for the establishment of both the England Coast Path and, usually, the right of access over the associated 'coastal margin'.
-This includes – where appropriate – any land, other than the trail itself, which forms part of the coastal margin and which has public rights of access along the way.
-This is known as 'spreading room'.
-However, this does not include any right to enter private houses and gardens or Ministry of Defence land.
-The new right of Coastal Access also includes 'roll back', namely that if a section of coast erodes, the path will move back accordingly.
+The King Charles III England Coast Path has been made possible by the introduction of the Right of Coastal Access under Part 9 of the Marine and Coastal Access Act 2009.
+The Act provides for the creation of both the England Coast Path and, in most cases, a right of access over the associated 'coastal margin'.
+This includes – where appropriate – any land, other than the trail itself, that forms part of the coastal margin and carries public access rights.
+Such areas are known as 'spreading room'.
+The right does not extend to private houses and gardens, or to Ministry of Defence land.
+The legislation also introduces 'roll back', meaning that if a section of coastline erodes, the route of the path can be adjusted inland accordingly.

-Natural England's Coastal Access Scheme was approved by the Secretary of State on 9 July 2013 under section 298(2) of the Marine and Coastal Access Act 2009, and presented to Parliament pursuant to section 298(6) of the Marine and Coastal Access Act 2009.
+Natural England's Coastal Access Scheme was approved by the Secretary of State on 9 July 2013 under section 298(2) of the Marine and Coastal Access Act 2009, and was presented to Parliament pursuant to section 298(6) of the Act.

 The first instance of this new law was implemented on a stretch of the English coast at Weymouth Bay on 29 June 2012.

-In December 2014 the UK Government, encouraged by the success of the Wales Coast Path, announced that more than £5 million of additional funding was being committed over the following five years, to complete the Path by 2020, a decade earlier than would have otherwise been possible.
+In December 2014, encouraged by the success of the Wales Coast Path, the government announced that more than £5 million of additional funding would be provided over the following five years to enable completion the England Coast Path by 2020, around a decade earlier than previously anticipated.

-In the UK, public access to the foreshore below the line marking high tide has existed for a long time.
-The intertidal zone is generally deemed to be owned by The Crown, although there are some exceptions.
-In England ownership of land extends only to the high water mark, and The Crown is deemed to own what lies below it.
+In the UK, public access to the foreshore below the high tide line has long existed.
+The intertidal zone is generally regarded as being owned by the Crown, although there are exceptions.
+In England, ownership of land typically extends only to the high water mark, with the Crown deemed to own the land below it.

-Progress slowed due to COVID-19 and a European court judgement in April 2018 regarding environmentally protected sites.
-Natural England now hopes to have all stretches approved and work underway by the end of 2024.
+Progress slowed due to COVID-19 and a European Court judgement in April 2018 regarding environmentally protected sites.
+Natural England hoped to have all stretches approved and work underway by the end of 2024.

-In May 2023, to mark the coronation of King Charles III, the Secretary of State Thérèse Coffey announced that the England Coast Path would be renamed the King Charles III England Coast Path.
+In May 2023, to mark the coronation of King Charles III, Secretary of State for Environment, Food and Rural Affairs Thérèse Coffey announced that the England Coast Path would be renamed the King Charles III England Coast Path.
 New branding was introduced to reflect the colours of the English flag, with signage being gradually introduced across new stretches of the path.

+On 19 March 2026, King Charles III attended a reception hosted by the South Downs National Park Authority to mark the opening of the coastal path; at that date it was about 80% complete.